 Bake it at 180˚C for about 35-40 min.
 Then turn off the oven but leave the choux crown cool down inside.
 Leave the door a bit open to allow the humidity go out.
 The idea is to get the choux pastry to dry out and prevent it to get flat.

-In the meantime, take the cream you made yesterday out of the fridge to bring it back to room temperature.
+In the meantime, take the cream you made the day before out of the fridge to bring it back to room temperature.

 Once the cake has cool down, finish the praliné cream.